sainathadapa/r-snippets/README.md

 # rotmulaag
-R package that contains R functions/scripts that I use regularly and not present in other packages
+This repo contains custom R functions/scripts that I find useful.

 # About the name
 "rotmulaag" means "Word of Power" in the dragon language from the Skyrim world.
 To know more, see https://www.thuum.org/word.php?w=1104